 First Offense possession alcohol, controlled substance, paraphernalia or "look alike" substance: Parent/Guardian notified; Law enforcement officials notified, 1-5 days out of school suspension.
-Before re-admittance: parent/guardian must provide proof student has had valid substance abuse evaluation and that student is participating in any recommended counseling or treatment.
-Within thirty calendar days of readmittance, parent/guardian is required to provide proof student has successfully participated in any recommended counseling or treatment.
-Failure to comply recommendation for expulsion.

 Second and Subsequent Offenses of possession in the same school year: Parents/Guardians notified, Law enforcement officials notified.
-Student placed on out of school suspension pending recommendation to Board of Directors for expulsion.
+Student placed on out of school suspension and possible recommendation for a Board hearing.